SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-10-covid-tale-of-2-countries.md

 [the Number of the Beast in the Bible's Book of Revelations 13:18](https://en.wikipedia.org/wiki/Number_of_the_beast).

-Now, it almost doesn't matter the number of ways in which this is wrong: that it's coded ("apocalypse" = "out from under cover" in Greek) langauge for the persecution under Roman Emperor Nero, that such literature of the times was seldom intended as future prophecy (but rather as coded critique of the then-powerful), or that it's just plain wildly irrational.
+Now, it almost doesn't matter the number of ways in which this is wrong: that it's coded ("ἀποκάλυψις" (apokálypsis) = "out from under cover" in Greek) langauge for the persecution under Roman Emperor Nero, that such literature of the times was seldom intended as future prophecy (but rather as coded critique of the then-powerful), or that it's just plain wildly irrational.
 Look at the people in the picture: only 2 are masked, no social distancing (and indeed one loon holding a sign saying "Social Distancing STOPS Herd Immunity"!), and so on.
 In particular, look at the woman in the hat at the left end of the banner: leaning forward, face grimacing, mouth wide open &ndash; actually _bellowing_ out her angry ignorance.

 This is one reason effective public health measures are hard.
 People stupidly, stubbornly _resist_.
 Now they're claiming vaccines turn you into a magnet so you can be reprogrammed